PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

 ====

-The STM32F4Discovery board has four LEDs; green, organge, red and blue on the board..
+The STM32F4Discovery board has four LEDs; green, organge, red and blue on the board.
 These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in include/board.h and src/up_leds.c.
 The LEDs are used to encode OS-related events as follows: